atapas/hobbyland-docz/README.md

 1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

 2.  **`/blog`**: This directory will contain all your blog posts writted using [mdx](http://mdxjs.com).

-3.  **`/docs`**: This directory it's just an example how you can add documentation for Docz.
-So, instead of have just one directory with your documentation, you can put wherever you want your documents since Docz don't need to have a specific folder for that.
-So, by default inside the `doczrc.js` configuration file, we're ignoring `.mdx` inside `blog/` folder.

 4.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.